AnkitaChoubey/Covid-19-Report-Dasboard-Power-BI/README.md

 # Covid-19-Report-Dasboard

+## Project Objective:
-Covid-19 Report Dashboard – An interactive Power BI dashboard analyzing global Covid-19 data to track confirmed cases, deaths, recoveries, active cases, and weekly trends across countries and WHO regions.
-Includes KPIs, visual comparisons, and percentage increases to monitor pandemic impact and identify the most affected areas.
+The objective of this project is to analyze global Covid-19 data to track confirmed cases, deaths, recoveries, and active cases across countries and WHO regions.
+The goal is to provide a clear, interactive view of the pandemic’s impact, identify the most affected regions, and monitor weekly changes to support data-driven health and policy decisions.